-4. Writing
+4. Writing - written production and interaction

 The learner should be able to write simple connected text on topics which are familiar or of personal interest.

 The learner should be able to write an email or a story describing experiences and impressions.